where/cap-swallow/README.md

 # Swallow

+Swallow is a library that helps make it easier to deploy projects with Capistrano to AWS.

 # New Server Setup
 1. Have systems create a new vanilla web image.
 2. Run `$ cap deploy:init` to initialize the server.
 This will: